letsencrypt/acme-spec/draft-barnes-acme.md

 : The public key of the account key pair, encoded as a JSON Web Key object {{I-D.ietf-jose-json-web-key}}.

 status (optional, string):
 : The status of this authorization.
-Possible values are: "pending", "valid", and "invalid".
+Possible values are: "unknown", "pending", "processing", "valid", "invalid" and "revoked".
 If this field is missing, then the default value is "pending".

 expires (optional, string):
 : The date after which the server will consider this authorization invalid, encoded in the format specified in RFC 3339 {{RFC3339}}.